John Middleton (British Army officer)

-Brigadier-General John Middleton MP (1678 -1739) was a British Army officer and Scottish Whig politician who sat in the House of Commons almost continuously between 1713 and 1739.
+Brigadier-General John Middleton (1678 – 4 May 1739) was a British Army officer and Scottish Whig politician who sat in the House of Commons almost continuously between 1713 and 1739.

 Early life

 He was baptised in Aberdeen on the 27th of September 1678.

 Middleton was the fourth (but first surviving) son and sixth child of Rev Prof George Middleton DD (1645-1726) and Janet or Jane Gordon, daughter of James Gordon of Seaton.
 He was grandson of Alexander Middleton (younger brother of John Middleton, 1st Earl of Middleton) and Margaret Gordon.
 Both Alexander and George Middleton served as Principal of King's College, Aberdeen.
 John's younger brother, Robert, was father of Charles Middleton, 1st Baron Barham.
 In about 1712, John Middleton married Elizabeth Cunningham, daughter of William Cunningham of Enterkin, Ayr.

 Military career

 Middleton obtained a commission in the Army in the reign of King William III, and was promoted to the rank of captain in 1706.
 He served in Spain in the War of the Spanish Succession, and also on board the fleet, where his company was employed as marines.
 He was many years an officer in the 25th Regiment of Foot, in which corps he rose to the rank of lieutenant-colonel, and he was promoted to the rank of colonel in 1711.
 He commanded the 25th Regiment in Scotland under the Duke of Argyll during the rebellion of the Earl of Mar, and in 1721 he was rewarded with the colonelcy of that corps.
 He commanded the 25th until 29 May 1732, when he was removed to the 13th Regiment of Foot.
 He was promoted to the rank of brigadier-general in 1735.